samthomson/oracle/README.md

 - check digital ocean droplet CPU usage
 - check `log_entry` table to ensure currencies are being stored per entry.
 - check `log_entry` table to see time spent crunching.

-Ideas:
-- spec up VPS
-- start culling old data points. (just keep last data point for a day, for days older than X days)
-- track time taken to crunch data and don't try to crunch data more frequently than this.
-- limit the markets being tracked (currently tracking/crunching many markets that I have no intention to trade in)